contents

 Google Ad Leads Cost

-The cost of running Google Ads campaigns can vary widely depending on factors like industry, competition, and targeting strategies.
-To evaluate the effectiveness and efficiency of your campaigns, it’s important to focus on key performance metrics that go beyond just the total spend.
+The cost of conducting Google Ads campaigns can vary significantly based on industry, competition, and targeting tactics.
+To assess the success and efficiency of your campaigns, focus on critical performance metrics that go beyond overall spend.

 For cost of traffic, you should look at Cost Per Click (CPC) & Cost Per LP Visit (CPLP).